hirzi/Workshop/README.md

 ## Step 3\.
 Plot admixture results

-Let's add the plotly/interactive admixture results (embed html)!
+Let's add the plotly/interactive admixture results (embed html or shiny app)!

 Similar to our PCA analysis, we find three distinct clusters, with minimal admixture between clusters.

-Note: while here the results are relatively clear, it is important to note that inferences of admixture can easily be misinterpreted, e.g. if the dataset cannot biologically be delimited into discrete ***K*** populations (as in the case of a continous geographic cline), [(if the dataset is imbalanced)] (https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12512) (with regard to sample sizes of each cluster), or under complex demography (e.g. [(recent bottleneck)] (https://www.nature.com/articles/s41467-018-05257-7)).
+Note: while here the results are relatively clear, it is important to note that inferences of admixture can easily be misinterpreted, e.g. if the dataset cannot biologically be delimited into discrete ***K*** populations (as in the case of a continous geographic cline), [(if the dataset is imbalanced)](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12512) (with regard to sample sizes of each cluster), or under complex demography (e.g. [(recent bottleneck)](https://www.nature.com/articles/s41467-018-05257-7)).

 <br>